-with $\left[K_{q}\right]_{\AA}$ being the restriction of the matrix $K_q:= q(q-L)^{-1}$ to the set of indices in $A$.
-The number of roots (or trees, or blocks in $\Pi_q$), is distributed as the sum of $N$ independent Bernoulli random variables with success probabilities $\frac{q}{q+\lambda_i}$, for $i\leq N $, with the $\lambda_i$'s being the eigenvalues of $-L$, or their real parts, see e.g.~\cite[Prop.
-2.1]{avena2018applications}, its mean number is monotically increasing in $q$.
-Further, these roots turn out to be well-distributed in the given network~\cite[Thm.1]{avena2018applications} and, conditional on the induced partition, their law is as the stationary measures of the random walk $X$ restricted to each block~\cite[Prop.2.3]{avena2018applications} of the underlying partition.
-These and other features of the LEP have been recently exploited to build novel algorithms for the following different applications in data science: wavelets basis and filters for signal processing on graphs~\cite{avena2020wavelet,pilavci2020tikhonov,pilavci2020smoothing}, estimate traces of discrete Laplacians and other diagonally dominant matrices~\cite{barthelme2019trace}, network renormalization~\cite{avena2021solutions,avena2018randomforests}, centrality measures~\cite{chebotarev1997mft} and statistical learning~\cite{avrachenkov2017learning}.
-These applications give further motivations to explore in more details this LEP.
-Apart from a few general statements, the main focus in here is to characterize in details the emergent partition on nearly tree-like geometries for which the limited presence of cycles simplify the analysis.
-Some related results in dense setups have been recently derived in~\cite{avena2019meanfield}.
-Let us also stress that on certain geometrical setups such as the integers, it would be of interest to study the LEP in connection to other random partitions and a natural line of investigation would be to study its dynamical structure~\cite[see Thm.2 and Sect2.2]{avena2018applications} within the theory of coaleacence-fragementation processes.
-The results derived here can form the basis for these future studies.
+with $\left[K_{q}\right]_{A}$ being the restriction of the matrix $K_q:= q(qI-L)^{-1}$ to the set of indices in $A$.
+The number of roots (or trees, or blocks in $\Pi_q$) is distributed as the sum of $n$ Bernoulli random variables with success probabilities $\frac{q}{q+\lambda_i}$, for $i\leq n$, with the $\lambda_i$'s being the eigenvalues of $-L$, or their real parts, see e.g.~\cite[Prop.
+2.1]{avena2018applications}.
+Its mean number is monotonically increasing in $q$.
+Further, these roots turn out to be well-distributed in the given network~\cite[Thm.1]{avena2018applications} and, conditional on the induced partition, their joint law is determined by the stationary measures of the random walk $X$ restricted to each block of the underlying partition~\cite[Prop.2.3]{avena2018applications}.
+These and other features of the LEP have been recently exploited to build novel algorithms for the following different applications in data science: multiresolution scheme, wavelets basis and filters for signal processing on graphs~\cite{avena2020wavelet,pilavci2020tikhonov,pilavci2020smoothing}, estimate traces of discrete Laplacians and other diagonally dominant matrices~\cite{barthelme2019trace}, network renormalization~\cite{avena2021solutions,avena2018randomforests}, centrality measures~\cite{chebotarev1997mft} and statistical learning~\cite{avrachenkov2017learning}.
+These applications give further motivations to explore this LEP in more detail.
+Let us also stress that on certain geometrical setups such as the integers, it would be of interest to study the LEP in connection to other random partitions and a natural line of investigation would be to study its intruguing dynamical structure~\cite[see Thm.2 and Sect~2.2]{avena2018applications} within the theory of coalescence-fragmentation processes.